Legal Rasputins? Law Clerk Influence on Voting at the U.S. Supreme Court

-Justices on the U.S. Supreme Court typically hire law clerks to help them perform their duties.
+Supreme Court justices employ law clerks to help them perform their duties.
 We study whether these clerks influence how justices vote in the cases they hear.
 We exploit the timing of the clerkship hiring process to link variation in clerk ideology to variation in judicial voting.
-We measure clerk ideology by matching clerks to the universe of publicly disclosed political donations.
-Our results suggest a positive and statistically significant effect of clerk ideology on judicial voting: justices cast approximately 4% more conservative votes in terms employing their most conservative clerks, as compared to terms in which they employ their most liberal clerks.
-We find larger effects in cases that are higher profile, cases that are legally significant, and cases in which the justices are more evenly divided.
+To measure clerk ideology, we match clerks to the universe of disclosed political donations.
+We find that clerks exert modest influence on judicial voting overall, but substantial influence in cases that are high-profile, legally significant, or when justices are more evenly divided.
 We interpret these results to suggest that clerk influence occurs through persuasion rather than delegation of decision-making authority.

 Keywords: Judicial Behavior, Personnel Economics, Law Clerks